Eliastik/snakeia-server/README.md

-    "recaptchaPublicKey": "", // ReCaptcha public key (if not provided, the ReCaptcha will be disabled) "recaptchaPrivateKey": "", // ReCaptcha private key (if not provided, the ReCaptcha will be disabled) "authentMaxRequest": 50, // Maximum request for authentication "authentWindowMs": 900000, // Time when the authentication requests are saved "ipBan": [], // A list of IP to ban
+    "recaptchaPublicKey": "", // ReCaptcha public key (if not provided, the ReCaptcha will be disabled) "recaptchaPrivateKey": "", // ReCaptcha private key (if not provided, the ReCaptcha will be disabled) "authentMaxRequest": 50, // Maximum request for authentication "authentWindowMs": 900000, // Time when the authentication requests are saved (ms) "ipBan": [], // A list of IP to ban
     "usernameBan": [], // A list of usernames to ban "contactBan": "", // A contact URL displayed when an user is banned